Connect with us

 For the first time in Southeast Asian Games history, Gilas Men will not finish on the podium in the 3×3 tournament.

-After an impressive sweep in pool play, Gilas Pilipinas could not sustain its momentum in the playoffs, falling to Singapore and Malaysia and missing out on a medal at the 33rd SEA Games on Thursday at the Nimibutr Stadium in Bangkok, Thailand.
+After an impressive sweep in pool play, Gilas Pilipinas could not sustain its momentum in the playoffs.
+The team fell to Singapore and Malaysia, missing out on a medal at the 33rd SEA Games on Thursday at the Nimibutr Stadium in Bangkok, Thailand.

-The Philippines was relegated to the battle for bronze match with a narrow 20-21 loss to Singapore, while Malaysia dashed Gilas’ aspirations of salvaging a podium finish after handing the country another slim 19-21 loss.
+The Philippines was relegated to the battle for bronze match with a narrow 20-21 loss to Singapore.
+Then Malaysia dashed Gilas’ aspirations of salvaging a podium finish after handing the country another slim 19-21 loss.

 Entering the tournament as a strong title contender, the Nationals instead recorded their worst finish ever in SEA Games history.